ashwnacharya/ashwnacharya.github.io/_posts/2024-01-10-foreign-cos-in-india.markdown

 At times, the nature of the product and/or the distribution of customers necessitates the adoption of a Shared Ownership model: For instance, this is applicable when a product demands a follow-the-sun model to maintain its availability and meet reliability SLOs, or when a product has a substantial customer base situated in the same geographic location as the satellite team.

-An alternative to the Shared Ownership model is where the mothership owns the core differentiators for a product, i.e., the more challenging aspects, while the satellite teams handle the easier, more commoditized components.
+An variation of the Shared Ownership model is where the mothership owns the core differentiators for a product, i.e., the more challenging aspects, while the satellite teams handle the easier, more commoditized components.
 The reasons for this are primarily consistent with why motherships are motherships: greater talent density, a history of ownership, a proven track record, and so on.

 A well-functioning shared responsibility model is often envisioned as the terminal state desired by the company's senior leadership.
 A successful outcome is frequently the result of a meticulously planned and well-executed [Inverse Conway's Maneuver](https://martinfowler.com/bliki/ConwaysLaw.html).